kubewarden/docs/versioned_docs/version-1.8/howtos/audit-scanner.md

 that will be triggered every 60 minutes.
 You can adjust this and other audit scanner settings by changing the kubewarden-controller chart [values.yaml](https://github.com/kubewarden/helm-charts/blob/main/charts/kubewarden-controller/values.yaml).
+For example, to run the Audit Scanner CronJob every 5 minutes set the following kubewarden-controller chart
+values: `--set auditScanner.cronJob.schedule="*/5 * * * *"`.

 See [here](../explanations/audit-scanner) more information about the Audit Scanner.